mui/material-ui/docs/data/base/components/slider/slider.md

 A label for the value can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
 These are the typical use cases for showing the value label:

 - always
-- only when hovering over the thumb - using CSS
+- only when hovering over the thumb (using CSS)
 - while interacting with the thumb (hovering or dragging)

 The following demo shows how to render the value label when the mouse is hovering over the thumb: